Walluf: History

-The first mention of a church or chapel in Niederwalluf dates to the time of the Archbishop of Mainz Willigis (975-1011).
-The original Church of St. John (German Johanniskirche) was built around the year 1000, but now only ruins of it remain.
-There may have already been a church or baptistery as early as 744, because tradition names it as the place of the baptism that year of the later Benedictine monk Gerhardus, who was given the name "Fidelis".
+The first mention of a church or chapel dates from the time of the Archbishop of Mainz, Willigis (975–1011).
+The original St John's Church was built around the year 1000 but today survives only as a ruin.
+It is possible that a church or baptistery already existed at this site in 744, as tradition names the location as the place of baptism of the later Benedictine monk Gerhardus, who received the name “Fidelis” at his baptism.
+St John's Church remained the parish church of Walluf until 1719.